keyboardcrunch/old-blog/content/posts/fun-with-wireguard.md

 ### Tailscale
 [Tailscale](https://tailscale.com/) is a zero config VPN with firewall rule management, allowing for a secure network layer on top of existing infrastructure.

+### Firezone
+[Firezone](https://github.com/firezone/firezone) is a Linux package to manage your WireGuard VPN and Linux firewall from a simple web interface.

 ### PiVPN
 [PiVPN](https://www.pivpn.io/) is an absolutely simple deployment and management script for